Saudization From A Saudi Expert - Recruitment in Saudi Arabia

 Saudization And private sector needs

-The lower number of Saudis employed in labor-intensive sectors is due to a disconnection between these sectors' needs and the education/training outcomes of Saudi labor.
-It could also be partially related to the relatively higher work hours in labor-intensive sectors, which further discourages Saudis.
+The lower number of Saudis employed in labour-intensive sectors is due to a disconnection between these sectors' needs and the education/training outcomes of Saudi labour.
+It could also be partially related to the relatively higher work hours in labour-intensive sectors, which further discourages Saudis.

 Next, we will discuss the main challenges that organizations within the Saudi labor face during the process of recruiting employees.